Sean074/Learn2BGit/ReadMe.txt

-Well now i can add soem txt to this readme on teh web.
+Well now i can add some txt to this readme on the web.